This website is being built in public and is very much under construction

 Hey, I'm James 👋

-I'm an accessibility specialist and developer, and currently Head of Accessibility at Jadu.
+I'm an accessibility specialist and developer, currently Head of Accessibility at Jadu.
 I love creating inclusive digital experiences and helping others learn how to do the same.
 I spend my days working with designers, developers, and testers to make the web more inclusive - building accessibility into products and processes from the ground up.

 Latest posts